World Forestry Congress

 The World Forestry Congress

-The next congress will take place in 2015 in South Africa.
+The next congress will take place in 2015 in Durban, South Africa, 7-11 September.

 Rome, 24 September 2012: The Director-General of FAO, José Graziano da Silva and Pieter Willem Mulder, South African Deputy Minister for Agriculture, Forestry and Water, today signed a Cooperation Agreement allowing FAO and South Africa to begin preparations for the 14th World Forestry Congress to be held in September 2015 in Durban.